Home

 Son Henry Eugene Haupt (1855-1925) was born on June 30, 1855.
 On April 15, 1880, he wed his cousin, Mary Ella Witte (1849-1921), daughter of William H. and Mary Ann (Haupt) Witte of Bucks County.
 The couple did not reproduce.
 Circa 1898, when named in his father's newspaper obituary, he worked as a scales manufacturer.
 Their address in the early 1920s was 225 South 40th Street.
 Sadly, Mary Ella died at home on March 25, 1921.
 An obituary in the Philadelphia Inquirer said she was "well known in musical circles in this city...
 [She] was an alumna of the Moravian Seminary at Bethlehem, a charter member of the Philadelphia Choral Society, the Philadellphia Music Club, associate member of the Fortnightly Club and connected with other musical interests here."
 Her funeral rites, conducted in the residence, were presided by Rev. J. Henry Harms, of the Lutheran Church of the Holy Communion.
 The widowed Henry then went to live at 4521 Spruce Street.
 On March 22, 1925, at the age of 69, he died from the effects of pulmonary tuberculosis.
 The body was laid to rest in Laurel Hill Cemetery.
 No obituary has been found in the Philadelphia Inquirer.

 Son William Keller Haupt (1857-1939) was born on Oct.
 11, 1857.
 He was married three times during his lifetime and is not known to have reproduced.
 His first marriage was with Rachel Sweetman ( ? -1904).
 William was employed in the bankfield field for more than 50 years.
 In 1887, he joined the employ of the Union National Bank.
 By 1898, he had moved to the Fourth Street National Bank, remaining until 1900.
-He then was tapped to be vice president of Colonial Trust Company.
+He then was tapped to be vice president of Colonial Trust Company, a position he held in 1905 when mentioned in the Philadelphia Inquirer obituary of his famed uncle, Brig.
+Gen. Herman Haupt.
 He became a partner in Altemus and Haupt, brokers.
-For five years, reported the Philadelphia Inquirer, he was the Philadelphia representative of the commercial paper brokerage firm of Lahey, Fargo and Company of New York.
+For five years, reported the Inquirer, he was the Philadelphia representative of the commercial paper brokerage firm of Lahey, Fargo and Company of New York.
 He also was "widely known as a singer" and performed solos as a tenor at the North Broad Street Presbyterian Church and the First Unitarian Church.
 William held memberships in the vaunted Union League, Bachelors Barge Club, Orpheus Club, Symphony Society, Melody Club and Matrinee Musical Society.
 He also served a term as treasurer of the Geographical Society of Philadelphia.
-H Sadly, Rachel died on Dec.
+Sadly, Rachel died on Dec.
 7, 1904.
 His second spouse was Sarah Lombaert (1857-1921).
 He is known to have signed his mother's death certificate in 1918 and at the time lived at 119 South Fourth Street.
 Then on June 19, 1922, he tied the marital knot with Anna (Thompson) Wood (1886-1957).
 The couple shared a home at 2112 Spruce Street.
 In November 1937, William was stricken by a severe cerebral hemorrhage but did not die.
 He lingered for about 16 months.
 During that time, at Christmas 1937, some 37 members of his Orpheus Club came to his home to serenade him with holiday carols.
 Said the Inquirer, "The affair attracted so much attention the police roped off the space in front of the Haupt home and the Orpheus then delighted the neighborhood with an outdoor concert.
 Mr. Haupt became a membere of this top-ranking Philadelphia singing club about 50 years ago."
 Death mercifully carried him away at the age of 81 on Feb.
 21, 1939.
 He succumbed to the spectre of death in Philadelphia on Feb.
 21, 1939.
 The remains were interred in Laurel Hill Cemetery.

 Daughter Fanny Gertrude Haupt (1862-1947) was born on June 20, 1862.
 She did not marry over her long life.
 In the 1940s, she dwelled at 270 West Walnut Lane in Philadelphia.
 As her health declined she was admitted to resided in the Conner Convalescent Home.
 Diagnosed with cancer of the lung and a leasion on the right breast, which spread, she surrendered to the angel of death on April 24, 1947.
 Her mortal remains were lowered under the sod of Laurel Hill Cemetery in Philadelphia.